 Building a Business Continuity Plan

 What is your Recovery Time Objective (RTO)?
 By what time must you recover?
 Your RTO determines how much time you have to get everything back up and running.
-This helps you determine the amount of resources you need to allocate when planning your recovery budget.
+This helps you determine the number of resources you need to allocate when planning your recovery budget.
 For many small businesses, it is very important to be the first back in business.
 This means that, when there is an area-wide disaster, such as a snowstorm or flooding, you need a plan that gets you back in business before your competitors.
 This shows your clients that you take their needs seriously and are ready to go the extra step to keep them happy.
 Time is money for you and your clients.

 You have to determine which services are key to your success and how much you will lose (customers, prospects and money) if you don’t have those services available.
 The services that are crucial to your success have to be back in operation first, but be careful – sometimes the crucial operations aren’t the most obvious ones.